AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/assign-users.md

 # Add and assign users to groups

-Each user must be added to at least one functional group before being able to access a service via AVEVA™ Connect.
+Each user must be added to at least one functional group before being able to access the Data Hub portal via AVEVA™ Connect.

 Perform the following steps to add users to a group:

-1. Click the menu icon, then select **User Management**.
+1. From the AVEVA Connect home page, click the menu icon, then select **User Management**.

 2. Click the **Groups** tab.